Revan-091/GameTheory_Evo/README.md

 ### The folder named "outdated"...
-Serves the purpose of storing my past programs in case I were to go back and look at them.
+Serves the purpose of storing my past programs for this project.